All Episodes

 The basic claim is one that really connects what's going on here to what's gone on throughout history when autocrats and tyrants and basically mafia-like leaders decide that they really don't want universities to be independent.

-Nice little university you have there, be a shame if something happened to it.
+It'd be a shame if something happened to it.

-That's what Hitler basically said, although it sounds different in the original Germ German when he sent it to the university at Frankfurt and then took them over.
+That's what Hitler basically said, although it sounds different in the original German when he sent it to the university at Frankfurt and then took them over.

 That's what Orban has done in Hungary.

-That's what uh Erdogan has done in Turkey.
+That's what Erdogan has done in Turkey.

 It's a standard technique.